ccoenraets/cors-proxy/README.md

 This proxy server was tested with the Salesforce.com REST API, but it should work with other services as well.

+## Installation

+There are different options to get your own instance of the CORS proxy up and running:

+1. Deploy to Heroku (easiest): click the 'Deploy to Heroku' button at the top of this page

+1. Install a local version
+    - Clone this repository
+    - Install the server dependencies

+        ```
+        npm install
+        ```

+    - Start the server

+         ```
+         node server
+         ```

 ## Usage

 When making an API call using JavaScript (using XMLHTTPRequest, $.ajax, etc):